phoenixframework/phoenix/guides/docs/testing/testing_controllers.md

       |> get(user_path(conn, :index))
       |> json_response(200)

-      expected = %{
-        "data" => [%{ "name" => user.name, "email" => user.email }]
+      expected = %{ "data" => [%{ "name" => user.name, "email" => user.email }] }
-      }

       assert response == expected
     end
   end
 ```

 The biggest change here is that we now wrapped the old test inside of another `describe` block so that we have somewhere to put the `setup/2` call for the index test.
-We are now accessing the user from the ExUnit context, and expecting just a single user from the `index/2` test results.
+We are now accessing the user from the ExUnit context, and expecting just a single user from the `index/2` test results, not two.

 The `index/2` test should still pass, but the `show/2` test will error with a message that we need a `HelloWeb.UserController.show/2` action.
 Let's add that to the UserController module next.